Aquafortis/woo-align-buttons/README.txt

 Tags: woocommerce, align, buttons
 Requires at least: 4.7
 Tested up to: 4.9.8
-Stable tag: 3.4.4
+Stable tag: 3.4.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that aligns WooCommerce 'Add to cart' buttons.
+A plugin that aligns WooCommerce "Add to cart" buttons.

 == Description ==

-This lightweight plugin will automatically align your WooCommerce 'Add to cart' buttons.
+This lightweight plugin will automatically align your WooCommerce "Add to cart" buttons.

-Nothing looks worse than visiting a WooCommerce shop page to find the 'Add to cart' buttons scattered all over the place like a dog's breakfast.
+Nothing looks worse than visiting a WooCommerce shop page to find the "Add to cart" buttons scattered all over the place like a dog's breakfast.

 This simple plugin solves that problem with a little javascript, and without modifying any core files or templates.

 == Installation ==

-* Upload `woo-align-buttons.zip` through the 'Plugins' menu in WordPress
+* Upload `woo-align-buttons.zip` through the "Plugins" menu in WordPress
 * Or upload unzipped `woo-align-buttons` folder to the `/wp-content/plugins/` directory
-* Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the "Plugins" menu in WordPress

 == Frequently Asked Questions ==

 = How does it work? =

-It hooks a wrapper `<div>` around the product information above the 'Add to cart' buttons.
+It hooks a wrapper `<div>` around the product information above the "Add to cart" buttons.
 Javascript then measures the height of that wrapper and adjusts the height to automatically align the buttons.

 = Will it work on all themes? =